AI-babywolff/AI-babywolff/README.md

 - 🔭 I’m currently working on Python, Numpy, Pandas, MAtplotand Scikit-Learn
 - 🌱 I’m currently learning Manchin Learning using Scilit-Learn
-- 👯 I’m looking to collaborate on Data Science , MAchin Learning and AI
+- 👯 I’m looking to collaborate on Data Science , Machin Learning and AI
 - 🤔 I’m looking for help with
 - 💬 Ask me about ...
 - 📫 How to reach me: ...